Xico26/spotifum/Readme.md

 # SpotifUM

 ## EN
-This is the code of a group university project made in the OOP Curricular Unit of the Informatics Engineering Course Most of the names in the code and all of the text outputted are in Portuguese.
+This is the code of a group university project made in the OOP Curricular Unit of the Informatics Engineering (CS) Course.
+Most of the variable/method names in the code and all of the text outputted are in Portuguese.

 ## PT
 Código de um projeto de grupo realizado no âmbito da UC de POO de Engenharia Informática